-In a highly publicized case, Kline along with Nadeem Bezar and Emily Marks, sex abuse lawyers who have many years of experience with sexual abuse litigation, in March 2017 filed the first civil suit under a Pennsylvania human trafficking statute.
+In another case, Kline along with Nadeem Bezar and Emily Marks, sex abuse lawyers who have many years of experience with sexual abuse litigation, in March 2017 filed the first civil suit under a Pennsylvania human trafficking statute.
 The suit was filed against a motel owner and manager on behalf of a teenage girl who was enslaved and forced to perform sexual acts over nearly two years.
 (News coverage)

 The firm's sex abuse attorneys won a $5.35 million verdict in 2016 against Presbyterian Children’s Village for twice placing a young girl in a temporary foster home where she was sexually molested.
 (Read the article)

-Kline & Specter also recently filed suit on behalf of a 29-year-old former student of the Solebury School in Bucks County who claimed she was sexually abused by her gym teacher between 2003 and 2005.
+Kline & Specter also filed suit on behalf of a 29-year-old former student of the Solebury School in Bucks County who claimed she was sexually abused by her gym teacher between 2003 and 2005.
 The suit followed a grand jury report detailing instances of sexual abuse at the school over a 50-year period, but our client is the only one whose case fell within the statute of limitations.
 (Learn more)

 It is important to contact a sex abuse attorney soon in cases against a sexual abuser or third party, such as a school or church, because states have different statutes of limitations for civil actions.
 Pennsylvania allows victims to file such lawsuits until age 30, while New Jersey allows only two years from “reasonable discovery” of harm.
 Delaware has removed any limitation in sexual abuse cases, while New York allows suits to be filed until age 23 against an abuser and 21 against a third party.
 See a list of all state statutes compiled by the National Conference of State Legislatures.